kantord/headson/README.md

 ```

 Footnotes
-- [1] Input file(s): Accepts a single input or multiple inputs.
-In the multi-file case, each file is parsed and then grouped under a lightweight fileset wrapper to keep outputs distinguishable while sharing a single preview budget.
-- [2] Optimized tree representation: A compact, tree-shaped structure retaining node type, values, and child relationships.
-Arrays keep only a limited number of elements; basic per-node metrics (e.g., array length, string length) are recorded to inform prioritization and omission summaries.
-- [3] Fileset wrapper: For multiple inputs, the parsed roots are placed under a synthetic object keyed by file name, enabling one unified preview while preserving per-file boundaries.
+- [1] Optimized tree representation: An arena-style tree stored in flat, contiguous buffers.
+Each node records its type and value plus index ranges into separate child and key arrays.
+Arrays are parsed with a cap on kept elements, and total sizes are tracked so omission information can be emitted later.
+This layout is cache-friendly and avoids pointer chasing.
-- [4] Priority order: Nodes are scored so previews surface representative structure and values first.
-Earlier array items are preferred (or the tail, when configured), object properties have a stable order, and strings expand by grapheme with early characters prioritized over deep expansions.
+- [2] Priority order: Nodes are scored so previews surface representative structure and values first.
+Earlier array items are preferred (or the tail, when configured), object properties have a consistent ordering, and strings expand by grapheme with early characters prioritized over very deep expansions.
-- [5] Choose top N nodes (binary search): Iteratively selects N such that the rendered preview remains within the character budget.
-The search loops between “choose N” and “render attempt” to converge efficiently.
+- [3] Choose top N nodes (binary search): Iteratively picks N so that the rendered preview fits within the character budget, looping between “choose N” and a render attempt to converge quickly.
-- [6] Render attempt: Serializes the currently included nodes using the selected template (json, pseudo, or js).
-Displays omission summaries when parts are elided; multi-file outputs can include per-file section headers in human-friendly templates.
+- [4] Render attempt: Serializes the currently included nodes using the selected template (json, pseudo, or js).
+Adds omission summaries when parts are elided; for multiple inputs, human-friendly templates can show per-file sections.
-- [7] Output preview string: The final compact preview that fits within the specified budget.
+- [5] Output preview string: The final compact preview that satisfies the configured budget.

 ## License